arandhaw/Sleek_Language/README.md

 - Symboltable
 - Codegen (TBD)

+The file user_manual.txt has an overview of syntax.
+Not exhaustive yet.

 As of now, the parsing of expressions, assignments, and the verification of types is implemented.
 Functions, while loops, if/else statements, strings and structs are also implemented.
 Things in progress include arrays, enums, tuples, variants, and smart pointers.
 Much to do!